cloudquery/setup-cloudquery/.github/CONTRIBUTING.md

 ## Running locally

-You can either use `npm run start` to start the `main.ts` file locally, or use the [act](https://github.com/nektos/act) tool to run the GitHub action locally.
+You can either use `npm run start` to start the `main.ts` file, or use the [act](https://github.com/nektos/act) tool to run the GitHub action locally.

 ## Submitting a PR

 We use [prettier](https://prettier.io/) and [eslint](https://eslint.org/) to format and lint our code.
-Before submitting a PR please run `npm run format` and `npm run lint` to ensure you code matches our coding style.
+Before submitting a PR please run `npm run format` and `npm run lint` to ensure your code matches our style.
 Once you submit a PR, a bunch of CI tests will run on your PR and ensure existing functionally works as expected.

 >It's always recommended to [open an issue](https://github.com/cloudquery/setup-cloudquery/issues/new/choose) first to discuss changes, to ensure PRs are reviewed, merged and shipped as fast as possible.